KBNLresearch/ebooks-qa/README.md

 - **report.html**: report in HTML format
 - **csv**: directory with CSV files (description can be found in the report, which also links to these files)

+## run-ace.sh

+Runs DAISY Ace tool on all EPUBs in a directory.

 ## License

 [github-markdown-css](https://github.com/sindresorhus/github-markdown-css) by [Sindre Sorhus](https://sindresorhus.com/), released under the MIT license.